Engineering Sciences Major

 1 course

-Choose 1 course from approved list below or consult with Chair of the Department of Engineering Sciences:
+Choose one advanced course with a significant design or research project, normally taken in the senior year.
+Students should consult the approved list below or with Chair of the Department of Engineering Sciences:

 ENGS 58: Protein Engineering